thebagchi/playground/go/arena_go/README.md

 - **Concurrent Delete()**: ✅ Safe - Writes are serialized
 - **Concurrent Range()**: ✅ Safe - Iteration holds read lock

+### Pool[T]
+- **Concurrent Alloc()**: ✅ Safe - Multiple goroutines can allocate concurrently
+- **Concurrent Free()**: ✅ Safe - Multiple goroutines can free concurrently
+- **Concurrent Reset()**: ✅ Safe - Can be called concurrently with Alloc/Free
+- **Arena Lifecycle**: Pool memory is freed when Arena is deleted

 ### Best Practices
 1. Create Arena instances per-goroutine or use a single Arena with thread-safe allocations
 2. Never call Reset() or Delete() while other goroutines are using the arena
-3. ArenaMap and ArenaSkipList can be safely shared across goroutines
+3. ArenaMap, ArenaSkipList, and Pool can be safely shared across goroutines
 4. For maximum performance in single-threaded scenarios, use per-thread arenas
+5. Use Pool for frequently allocated/freed objects of the same type

 ## Quick Start